-State legislators in Minnesota introduced a Green New Deal bill in April 2019, which is referred to as the Energy and Climate Finance and Policy Division ,but has not yet been taken to a vote.
-This bill would direct the commissioner of a Climate Change Advisory Council to approve job training programs in industries that produce green products and services (including clean energy technologies) that are targeted at training youth, minorities, indigenous peoples, low-income individuals, fossil fuel workers, and released prisoners.
-The commission would be obligated to take reasonable actions to ensure the creation of high-quality jobs that pay wages that support families, recognize the rights of workers to organize and unionize, and ensure that workers have the opportunities and economic assistance to adapt successfully to the transition to clean energy (particularly in marginalized communities).
+75 Id. § 5 76 Id. § 1 77 Id.
+The Climate and Community Protection Act's statutory language does not directly expand labor standards in working towards achieving its greenhouse gas reduction goals, however it does establish the process for promulgating related regulations.78 The Act empowers a climate action council to, among other things, convene advisory panels, establish a just transition working group, and engage stakeholders while developing regulations to meet established emissions targets.79 The just transition working group must focus on training and workforce opportunities for disadvantaged communities and underrepresented population segments in the clean energy workforce while minimizing disruption during community transitions.80 State legislators in Minnesota introduced a Green New Deal bill in April 2019.81 If enacted, this bill would direct the commissioner of a Climate Change Advisory Council to approve job training programs in industries that produce green products and services (including clean energy technologies) that are targeted at training youth, minorities, indigenous peoples, low-income individuals, fossil fuel workers, and released prisoners.82 The commission would be obligated to take reasonable actions to ensure the creation of high-quality jobs that pay wages that support families, recognize the rights of workers to organize and unionize, and ensure that workers have the opportunities and economic assistance needed to adapt 78 Id. successfully to the transition to clean energy (particularly in marginalized communities).83 Frequently, committees consisting of stakeholders in the community can be influential on municipal decision makers and developers.
+While these types of agreements are typically non-binding, groups that are large and well organized can exert their influence and promote alternatives that provide good jobs for the community.
+Examples of such laborcommunity coalitions include Jobs with Justice (jwj.org) and local community development organizations (see e.g. Portland, Oregon's Jade District http://jadedistrict.org/about/).

-Committees consisting of stakeholders in the community could influence decisions made by developers through public pressure.
-While an enforceable agreement would not exist, if these groups were large enough and carried enough influence in the locality, then they may be able to exert some pressure in a way that the developer considers alternatives that provide good jobs to ensure they have the support of the community.

 III.
-Policy Options for Incorporating Labor Standards

-A. Policy Options for Federally Funded Programs, Grants, and Contracts

-1. Existing Policy and Labor Standards

-Several federal laws impose labor requirements when an entity contracts with the federal government.
-Specifically, the Davis Bacon Act (DBA),86 the Walsh-Healey Public Contracts Act (PCA),87 and the McNamara-O'Hara Service Contract Act (SCA)88 aim to impose labor standards for all sectors of employment including construction, manufacturing, and services.
-However, the DBA imposes stronger standards by requiring locally "prevailing wages" and applies to all "federally funded" projects through "related acts" -not just contracts with the government.
+POLICY OPTIONS FOR INCORPORATING LABOR STANDARDS A. POLICY OPTIONS FOR FEDERALLY FUNDED PROGRAMS, GRANTS, AND CONTRACTS 1.
+Existing Policy and Labor Standards Several federal laws impose labor requirements when an entity contracts with the federal government.
+Specifically, the Davis Bacon Act (DBA),84 the Walsh-Healey Public Contracts Act (PCA),85 and the McNamara-O'Hara Service Contract Act (SCA)86 impose labor standards for all sectors of employment including construction, manufacturing, and services.
+However, the DBA imposes stronger December 2019, the committee had not held hearings or called for a vote.

-The Davis Bacon Act (DBA), applies to mechanics and laborers working under construction contracts exceeding \$2,000,90 as well as projects funded by the federal government through grants, loans, loan guarantees, and insurance.91 The DBA is intended to prevent contractors from

-83 H.F.
-2836, 2019 Leg., 91st Sess.
-(Minn.
-2019).

-^{86 40} U.S.C. § 3141(2) (2018).
+84 40 U.S.C. § 3141(2) (2018).

-^{87 41} U.S.C. §§ 6501-6511 (2018).

-^{88 41} U.S.C. §§ 6701-6707 (2018).
+- 85 41 U.S.C. §§ 6501-6511 (2018). - 86 41 U.S.C. §§ 6701-6707 (2018).